Zack-John/active-directory-homelab/README.md

 <h1>Active Directory Home Lab</h1>

+<h1 align="center">If you are reading this, you are here before this repository is what I would consider "done"!
+Sections will be in a "rough draft" state and likely incomplete.
+Thanks for checking it out anyways :)</h1>

-The purpose of this lab is to simulate a small-scale enterprise environment and provide a comprehensive, hands-on way to learn the fundementals of networking.
-There are many tutorials that walk you through the steps to set up an Active Directory lab at home, so I'm trying to provide a little bit more information about the _how_ and _why_ with this guide.
-The instructions should work for Windows or MacOS, and I'm assuming that you have very limited or no prior experience using these tools.
+The purpose of this lab is to simulate a (very) small-scale enterprise environment and provide a comprehensive, hands-on introduction to the fundementals of networking.
+There are many tutorials that walk you through the steps to set up a labs similar to this one, but few provide any pertinent information about the _how_ and _why_.
+I hope this lab will help newcomers understand and contextualize some of these concepts, providing a foundation for future learning.
+The instructions should work for Windows and MacOS.
+Finally, I'm assuming that you have very limited or no prior experience using these tools; however, some basic familiarity with using your operating system (installing applications, navigating the file system, etc) is expected.

 The majority of time in this lab will be spent configuring a domain controller running Windows Server 2019.
-In addtion to handling Active Directory domain services, the domain controller will act as the internal network's default gateway and provide critical networking services, like a DNS server, a DHCP server, and a remote access server.
+In addtion to handling Active Directory domain services, the domain controller will act as the internal network's default gateway and provide critical networking services like a DNS server, a DHCP server, and a remote access server.

-In addition to the domain controller, we will also create a Windows 10 Pro client machine to emulate the end-user experience and verify that our domain accounts and Active Directory policies are working as expected.
+In addition to the domain controller, we will also create a Windows 10 Pro client machine and connect it to the network.
+This machine will be used to emulate the end-user experience and verify that our Active Directory policies, accounts, and networking infrastructure are working as expected.

 Upon completion of this lab, you will have: